How to retarget potential casino players

 Common mistakes to avoid

-Other frequent issues are failing to cap frequency, using non-compliant creatives, and ignoring tracking validation.
-Implement routine QA and monitoring to catch these early, and maintain a remediation plan with commercial partners if issues arise.
+Other frequent issues include failing to cap frequency, using non-compliant creatives, and ignoring tracking validation.
+Build routine QA into the campaign workflow and maintain a remediation plan with commercial partners so broken tags, rejected ads, or reporting gaps can be resolved quickly.

-• Poor audience segmentation (too broad or too small)
+• Poor audience segmentation, either too broad or too small

-• Overexposure from missing frequency caps or not capping impressions
+• Overexposure from missing frequency caps or unmanaged impressions

-• Non-compliant creatives or targeting that violate platform/advertiser rules
+• Non-compliant creatives or targeting that violate platform or advertiser rules

 • Missing or broken tracking tags and unvalidated postbacks